Walking a Conscious Spiritual Path

 Discernment

-This is not about judging what is right or wrong in an absolute sense, but about sensing what is aligned, what is true, and what is appropriate at a given moment, for us, personally.
+This is about sensing what is aligned, what is true, and what is appropriate at a given moment, for us, personally.
 This is what is meant by empowerment, is to use our inner authority to distinguish what is resonant for us at any given moment.
+Aligning this way, we intentionally move away from the need to judge and seperate.

 Discernment develops over time through: